osg-htc/operations/docs/cvmfs-install.md

 ## Configuring cvmfs

-Create or edit =/etc/cvmfs/default.local=, a file that controls the cvmfs configuration.
+Create or edit /etc/cvmfs/default.local, a file that controls the cvmfs configuration.
 Below is a sample configuration, but please note that you will need to *edit the parts in* **bold** face.
-In particular, the =CVMFS_HTTP_PROXY= line below must be edited for your site.
+In particular, the CVMFS_HTTP_PROXY line below must be edited for your site.

 <pre class="file">
 CVMFS_REPOSITORIES="`echo $((echo oasis.opensciencegrid.org;echo cms.cern.ch;ls /cvmfs)|sort -u)|tr ' ' ,`"